-- To qualify as a long term capital asset, the period of holding in case of shares of a foreign company is over 24 months.
-Thus if you hold the investment for longer than 24 months and ETFs for more than 36 months → the gain will be taxed at a long term capital gains tax rate of 20% (plus the applicable surcharges and cess fees).
+- To qualify as a long term capital asset, the period of holding in case of shares and ETFs is over 24 and 36 months respectively.
+Thus if you hold the shares for more than 24 months and ETFs for more than 36 months → the gain will be taxed at a long term capital gains tax rate of 20% (plus the applicable surcharge and cess).

-- Whereas, if you hold the investment for less than 24 months → the gain qualifies as short-term capital gains and will be taxed as normal income in India.
+- Whereas, if you hold the shares and ETFs for less than 24 and 36 months respectively → the gain qualifies as short-term capital gains and will be taxed as normal income in India.
 For example, if you buy one Google stock at a share price of $1000 and you sell your share less than 24 months later for $1100, you will be taxed in India for the $100 gain you have made.
 Taxation is based on the tax bracket that you fall under according to your income level.

 Tax on dividend:

-Unlike investment gain, dividend will be taxed in the US at a flat rate of 25%.
-This means that the company paying the dividend will subtract the 25% taxes before distributing the remaining 75% to the investor.
+Unlike investment gains, dividends will be taxed in the US at a flat rate of 25%.
+This means that the company paying the dividend will deduct the 25% taxes before distributing the remaining 75% to the investor.
 For example, if Microsoft gives an investor $100 of dividend, it will withhold $25 as tax, and will give the investor the post tax dividend of $75.
-Subsequently, this post tax dividend is included as taxable income in India (as normal income and taxed at slab rates.
+The gross dividend is included as taxable income in India as normal income and taxed at slab rates.

-In order to make Indian tax fillings easy for you, we have prepared everything that you would need to give your chartered accountant or your favorite tax preparer.
+In order to make Indian tax fillings easy for you, we have prepared everything that you would need to give your Chartered Accountant or your tax preparer.